rapidfuzz/RapidFuzz/docs/contributing.rst

 * **Small features and bugs** can be crafted and directly submitted as a Pull Request.
-However, there is no guarantee that your feature will make it into the `master`, as it's always a matter of opinion whether if benefits the overall functionality of the project.
+However, there is no guarantee that your feature will make it into the `main`, as it's always a matter of opinion whether if benefits the overall functionality of the project.

 .. _submission-guidelines: